brendanhay/gogol/README.md

 # Gogol

-**Warning:** This is an experimental preview release which is still under heavy development and not intended for public consumption, caveat emptor!
+**Warning:** This is an experimental prototype/preview release which is still under heavy development and not intended for public consumption, caveat emptor!

 * [Description](#description)